 Mills Act examples:

-- The Hernholm Group sold a Mission Hills home on Hickory Street in June ‘09 for $1,185,000.
-The current property tax rate for the City of San Diego is 1.1%, so annual taxes for this property would typically equate to about $13,000.
-However, Hickory is a historic landmark property with Mills Act designation as the Fred & Mary Brachmann House (1914), so annual property taxes are $3,000 – which equates to $10,000 in annual savings.
+- The Hernholm Group sold a Mission Hills home on Arguello Street in February 2014 for $2,990,000.
+The current property tax rate for the City of San Diego is 1.1%, so annual taxes for this property would typically equate to about $33,000.
+However, Arguello is a historic landmark property with Mills Act designation, so annual property taxes are $7,000 – which equates to $26,000 in annual savings.

-- In November ‘08 the Hernholm Group represented the buyers of a property on Fort Stockton Drive, a Mission Hills Prairie-style built in 1920.
-With a sales price of $1,475,000 and a tax rate of 1.1%, annual property taxes would be roughly $16,000.
-With a Mills Act designation in place, the annual taxes are a much reduced $3,263 – a $13,000 annual savings.
+- In January 2014 the Hernholm Group represented the buyers of a property on Hickory Street, a Mission Hills Prairie-style built in 1916.
+With a sales price of $1,951,000 and a tax rate of 1.1%, annual property taxes would be roughly $21,000.
+With a Mills Act designation in place as the S. H. Newell, Jr. Spec House #1, the annual taxes are a much reduced $4,477 – a $16,500 annual savings.

 When your home attains historic designation, you have joined a select group of homeowners.
 Owners of historic homes frequently participate in home tours and invite the public to see fine examples of period architecture.
 Save Our Heritage Organization (SOHO) as well as local community groups, schedule tours clustered around specific neighborhoods, a defined architectural style or a well known San Diego architect, such as Irving Gill or Richard Requa.
 You will meet passionate homeowners who want to share their homes’ histories and educate the public regarding the rich architectural heritage that becomes yours when you are privileged to call a historic landmark “home.”